 In many cases, the HOA must take care of repairing and replacing limited or exclusive common elements, but the owners with the rights to use them must keep them maintained.
 For example, if a condominium unit owner has a balcony described as an exclusive common element (available only for that owner's use), that owner will likely need to perform regular maintenance and upkeep on the balcony.
 However, if the balcony rips off in a hurricane, the HOA might be responsible for replacing it.

 Even if a homeowner has the right to use a common element, this right is subject to any rules and restrictions in the governing documents.
 The restrictions in the CC&Rs and in any separate HOA rules and regulations can be as numerous and diverse as the people creating them.

-For example, a development might have rules and regulations governing what hours the common pool is open, what type of shoes must be worn on the tennis courts, where you can walk on the common parks, or what age you must be to use the fitness room.
+For example, a development might have rules and regulations governing what hours the common pool is open, what type of shoes must be worn on the tennis courts, where one can walk on the common parks, or what age one must be to use the fitness room.
 The only way to know what all the rules and regulations are is to review the governing documents thoroughly, and keep up to date on any additions and changes.